2021 Electricity Cost Calculator

 Step Two: Calculate the Electricity Cost

-To find the price for the kWh used, multiplying by the cost per kWh charged by the electric company by the kilowatt-hours measurement found above.
+To find the price for the kWh used, multiply by the rate per kWh charged by the electric company by the kilowatt-hours measurement found above.

-Electricity costs vary, but the national average electricity cost is $.12 per kilowatt-hour.
+Electricity costs vary by region, but the national average electricity rate is 13.87 cents per kilowatt-hour.[2]
 This cost is shown on the monthly electric bill from the power company.

 The electricity price formula is:

-For example, find the electricity cost per month to run a computer with a 400w power supply that is running 4 hours per day.
+For example, find the electricity cost per month to charge an electric vehicle for 4 hours per day using a 9,600-watt charger.

 Find the kilowatt-hours: